 Other details that make a difference…

-- New Facility: The New United Hospital Center is a 270+ bed Hospital built in 2010.
+- Award-winning, modern Facility: The New United Hospital Center is a 270+ bed Hospital built in 2010.
 Repeatedly named to Top 100 Hospital and other recognition lists.
 The new hospital provides state of the art technology in a community setting!

-- Single Program: Family Medicine is the only program based on the UHC campus which means our residents have direct access to all of the more than 350 member medical staff in a variety of specialties and primary care physicians
+- Single Program: Family Medicine is the only program based on the UHC campus which means our residents have direct access to all of the more than 350 member medical staff in a variety of specialties and primary care.

 - Evidence-based training: Broad scope of evidence-based curriculum is provided by a wide variety of highly trained medical staff members, with access to current evidence-based information

-- Two Tracks within curriculum: Integrative Medicine and Sports Medicine joined our long-standing Osteopathic Medicine program
+- Three Tracks within curriculum: Integrative Medicine and Sports Medicine joined our long-standing Osteopathic Medicine program

-- 100% ABFM and AOBFP national board certification exams for past 5 years, and counting
+- 100% Pass Rate for the ABFM and AOBFP national board certification exams consistently for many years

-- NCQA Level 3 Patient Centered Medical Home based practice allows physicians to work as members of the healthcare team to provide quality care that is measured by outcomes via quality reports, etc.
+- NCQA Patient Centered Medical Home based practice allows physicians to work as members of the healthcare team to provide quality care that is measured by outcomes via quality reports, etc.

-- Faculty serve in key hospital and community positions which, together with residents’ participation and performance, make the residency at UHC a well-respected member of the health care team
+- Faculty Hospital Involvement: Faculty serve in key hospital and community positions which, together with residents’ participation and performance, make the residency at UHC a well-respected member of the health care team

 - Technology: Residency & UHC utilize an EPIC EHR for patient care, to track quality and conduct research/scholarly activities, and New Innovations to document resident experience.
-Residents receive a hospital laptop to use in the hospital and at home during residency
+Residents receive a hospital laptop to use in the hospital and at home during residency.

 - Career Development: Focus on career planning drives curriculum flexibility and diversification.
 Customization of electives during the three years of residency training is designed to help residents achieve employment goals upon graduation.
 Career development begins with pre-orientation questionnaires and continues through quarterly and semi-

 - Scholarly activity and performance improvement opportunities to fit the level of interest of the learner; from well-defined, step-by-step required minimums through FPIN, METRIC, and IHI Open School to individual or team projects, submission of USMLE Step Exam Questions, and regional or national presentations